Earth Day 2019 Celebration at Washington Oaks

 Activities for the whole family will be offered, including live entertainment, prize drawings, arts and crafts vendors, and plenty of food and drink.
 Several environmental groups will be on hand to provide educational displays and talks.
-There will be a special children's section this year, along with children's dance groups, live bird displays, and plant sales.
+There is also a special children's section, along with a painting wall, games, live animal displays, and a potting project.
+Nature programs are ongoing throughout the day, covering such topic as butterflies, Florida-friendly landscaping, dolphins, and raptors.
+There will also be chance drawings, food and beverages, a photo contest, and plant sales.

-Earth Day was started in 1970 and marks the birth of the modern environmental movement in the United States.
+Founded in 1970, Earth Day marks the birth of the modern environmental movement in the United States.
 Every year Washington Oaks Gardens commemorates this movement on the weekend closest to April 22 (the original Earth Day in 1970).
 This annual event brings together community groups and visitors from the area to recognize this global occasion and learn more about the environment and how to protect it.

 Where: Washington Oaks Gardens is located at 6400 N. Oceanshore Blvd. in Palm Coast, FL 32137.